oxydemeton/open-credit/README.md

 ##### Options:

 - `output`: Path and name of the output markdown file.
 - `exclude`: Which files with path and name to exclude.
-Folders are not supported yet.
 - `json_report`: Optional: Path and name of a json file with all information.
-  Not implemented yet.
 - `allow_api_calls`: Rather opencredit is allowed to call apis (cargo api) to get further information about packages etc.
 - `managers`: Array of managers which will be searched for.